 After some searching, I found this database of historic FBS/Division 1-A football scores from James Howell.
 The scores go through 2019, so it doesn’t include this year’s data.
 But that’s just fine for our purposes.
 I decided to include all current FBS teams and the Idaho Vandals, who dropped to FCS in 2017 but spent enough time at the FBS level for me to justify including them.
 As for the data, here’s what each entry contains: the team, season, conference and coach, the win-loss record and point differential, the number of close wins and losses, and most importantly, whether or not the mascot of each team is a cat.
 That’s a lot of information, so let’s break it down.

 I’m going to assume you know what a win-loss record is.
-One thing to note about this is since sometimes a coach retires in the middle of the season, I decided to use whichever coach physically coached the most games.
+Since sometimes a coach retires in the middle of the season, I decided to use whichever coach physically coached the most games.
 For instance, LSU fired head coach Les Miles after just four games in 2016, so LSU’s coach for that year is recorded as Ed Orgeron.
 Now to the stuff that isn’t obvious:

 The point differential is the amount of points the team scored in a season minus the number of points they let up.
 A close game is any game that was decided by one possession, which is eight points or fewer (TD + two-point conversion).
 As for the mascot, there are 19 teams that are definitely cats.
 They include Wildcats, Bobcats, Panthers, Jaguars, Tigers, Nittany Lions (curiously, no regular lions) and Cougars.
 And there’s one timely team that is questionably a cat team — so let’s briefly discuss the Cincinnati Bearcats: